• Skip to primary navigation

 Italian Wedding Cookies.

-Italian wedding cookies are delicious bite-sized treats often served at weddings and other special occasions.
+Italian wedding cookies, also known as "Anginetti" are delicious bite-sized treats often served at weddings and other special occasions.
 They are tender, buttery cookies with a delicate almond flavor, dusted with powdered sugar for a beautiful finish.

 Course: Dessert